Claude Desktop on Linux – update!

 Security Considerations

-Important: The Desktop Commander MCP gives Claude significant access to your system, including:
+Important: The Desktop Commander MCP gives Claude SIGNIFICANT access to your system, including:

 • Taking screenshots